 The Australian Political Book of the Year Award recognises the vital part political books play in better understanding Australian politics and public policy.
-Well researched, balanced and compelling political books that engage Australians are vital to the strength or our democracy.
+Well researched, balanced and compelling political books that engage Australians are vital to the strength of our democracy.

 The Award longlist, shortlist, and winner will be determined by the judges as having provided the most compelling contribution to the understanding of Australian political events and debates.
 The winning author or authors will receive $15,000 in prize money and each shortlisted author will receive $1,000.